intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference.md

 **Basic usage of Inference Model:**

 1. Directly use InferenceModel or write a subclass extends `InferenceModel` (`AbstractInferenceModel` in Java).
-2. Load pre-trained models with corresponding `load` methods, e.g, `doLoad` for Analytics Zoo, and `doLoadTF` for TensorFlow.
+2. Load pre-trained models with corresponding `load` methods, e.g, `doLoadBigDL` for Analytics Zoo, and `doLoadTF` for TensorFlow.
 3. Do prediction with `predict` method.

 **Supported models:**